Santa Ana Personal Injury Attorneys

 To collect compensation, you must prove that another party was at fault and generally file a claim with their insurance company.
 You can only collect damages you can prove with evidence.
 The most effective way to measure short- and long-term losses from your injuries is to work with an experienced Santa Ana personal injury lawyer and qualified medical and occupational experts.

 If your injury resulted from one of the accidents listed above through no fault of your own, you likely have grounds to seek relief from the responsible parties.
-We cover the concept of negligence below, as you must prove that another party is liable through negligence or another legal theory to pursue compensation.
+Your legal team must prove that another party is liable through negligence or another legal theory to pursue compensation.
+Of course, the attorneys representing the party at fault will be working to show that you are to blame rather than their client.
+They will look for every opportunity they can find to trick you into admitting liability or saying something they can use to “prove” that you are not truly injured.

 If you have experienced resistance from an insurance provider (or received a low offer), our firm can assist.
 Insurance companies are for-profit businesses that aim to minimize payouts.
 We protect your rights, value your claim accurately, and negotiate for the compensation you deserve.